 - the Food Industry (Food Manufacturing or Processing) Award.

-Some businesses in the horticulture industry may be award-free, and the minimum pay rates under the Minimum Conditions of Employment Act 1993 will apply to workers not covered by a state award, unless the award free employees are paid solely on a piece work basis.
+Some businesses in the horticulture industry may be award-free, and the minimum pay rates under the Minimum Conditions of Employment Act 1993 will apply to workers not covered by a state award.

-It is unlawful for employers to pay employees less than the rate of pay outlined in a relevant WA Award that applies to their business, or Minimum Conditions of Employment Act if the employee is award free (and not paid solely on a piece work basis).
+It is unlawful for employers to pay employees less than the rate of pay outlined in a relevant WA Award that applies to their business, or Minimum Conditions of Employment Act if the employee is award free.

 The exact minimum pay rates and leave entitlements for workers in the horticulture industry are dependent on whether a WA award covers the business, and which WA award.
 An overview of which award applies to certain types of businesses is outlined below.